rizazainudin/issue_log_form_project/README.md

 - SharePoint List: Serves as the central repository for all reported issues, including status tracking.
 - Power Automate (Flow 2): Sends a follow-up email to the issuer once the issue is marked as resolved, requesting confirmation to close the issue.

+---

+## Workflow Description

+The solution consists of two Power Automate flows that work together to manage the lifecycle of issue reporting and resolution.

+### Flow 1: Issue Submission & Registration

+**Trigger:** When a new response is submitted in the Microsoft Form

+**Steps**:
+1. **Compose Logo**
+   - Prepares a branded element for email notifications.

+2. **Get Response Details**
+   - Retrieves all form inputs such as issue description, category, urgency, and issuer’s email.

+3. **Search User**
+   - Looks up the issuer in the organization directory using their email address.

+4. **Get User UPN & Name**
+   - Extracts the User Principal Name and display name for personalization and tracking.

+5. **Get Manager Email**
+   - Fetches the issuer’s manager email to include as CC in notifications.

+6. **Create Item in SharePoint List**
+   - Logs the issue with metadata:
+     - Issue details
+     - Issuer name and email
+     - Manager email
+     - Status = “Open”
+     - Submission timestamp

+7. **Condition: Attachment Handling**
+   - Checks if the user uploaded a screenshot or file:
+     - **If Yes:** Parse JSON attachment